 Actions undertaken by the federal Trustees to restore natural resources or services under CERCLA and other federal laws are subject to the National Environmental Policy Act (NEPA), 42 U.S.C. §§ 4321 et seq., and the regulations guiding its implementation at 40 C.F.R.
 Parts 1500 - 1508.
 NEPA requires federal agencies to consider the potential environmental impacts of proposed federal actions.
 It provides a mandate and framework for federal agencies to determine if proposed actions will have significant environmental effects and related social and economic effects.
 According to the regulations at 40 C.F.R. § 1508.9, an environmental assessment (EA) is a concise public document designed to (1) help determine whether to prepare an environmental impact statement (EIS) or a finding of no significant impact (FONSI), (2) aid an agency's compliance with NEPA when the agency determines no EIS is necessary, and (3) facilitate preparation of an EIS when one is necessary.
-If a federal agency determines through an EA that a proposed action will not significantly impact the quality of the human environment, the agency will issue a FONSI to satisfy NEPA requirements.
-In the case of this Draft RP/EA, if the federal Trustee determines that a FONSI is appropriate, it will issue one concurrent with the Trustees' issuance of a Final RP/EA describing the selected restoration action(s).
+If a federal agency determines through an EA that a proposed action will not significantly impact the quality of the human environment, the agency will issue a finding of no Significant Impact (FONSI) concurrent with the Trustees' issuance of a Final RP/EA describing the selected restoration action(s).

-USFWS is the lead federal Trustee for preparing this Draft RP/EA pursuant to NEPA.
-The state Trustee agencies (TCEQ, TPWD, and GLO) are acting as cooperating agencies for the purposes of compliance with NEPA in the development of this Draft RP/EA.
-This Draft RP/EA describes the purpose and need for restoration actions; provides opportunity for public comment; summarizes the current environmental setting; identifies alternative actions; and determine their applicability and potential impact of the restoration actions on the quality of the physical, biological, and cultural environment.
+USFWS is the lead federal Trustee for preparing this RP/EA pursuant to NEPA.
+The state Trustee agencies (TCEQ, TPWD, and GLO) are acting as cooperating agencies for the purposes of compliance with NEPA in the development of this RP/EA.
+This RP/EA describes the purpose and need for restoration actions; provides opportunity for public comment; summarizes the current environmental setting; identifies alternative actions; and determine their applicability and potential impact of the restoration actions on the quality of the physical, biological, and cultural environment.